What about writing with a partner? (video)

 Understand who is in charge.
 This is always the lead author.
 If there are disagreements that can’t be sorted out by consensus, the lead author gets to call the shots.

 Be clear about who is doing what.
-Is the lede author going to write the first draft of everything or are you going to divide the paper up by sections?
+Is the lead author going to write the first draft of everything or are you going to divide the paper up by sections?
 Make a plan before anyone does any research or writes a single word.
-And make sure everyone communicates their job — and their expectations — very clearly.
+And make sure everyone communicates their job — and their expectations — clearly.
 There is nothing worse than unclear communications in a writing project.

 Have an explicit system for reviewing drafts.
 I suggest using ‘track changes’ in Microsoft Word.
 If you’re not familiar with it, Google it now.
 Track changes will allow you to suggest edits while still preserving the original draft at the side of the document.